How to Make Oatmeal (Stovetop and Instant Pot)

 Oatmeal is a staple in our home.
 We eat oatmeal for breakfast at least 3-4 times a week.
 Sometimes, we even have it for dinner.
 It’s a nutrient-dense and wholesome meal that can really be enjoyed at any time of the day.
 Nothing beats a bowl of warm oatmeal for breakfast.
 Especially on a chilly fall or winter morning.
 It is actually pretty easy to make oatmeal.
 Whether you make it on the stovetop or Instant Pot, the result is creamy, dense, tasty oatmeal.

-- Unsweetened Almond Milk (or any milk of choice)
+- Unsweetened Almond Milk– Or any milk of choice.
+Milk makes your oatmeal creamier.

 How to Make Oatmeal on the Stovetop: